zhufuyi/sponge_doc/en/microservice-development-mysql.md

 make proto
 ```

-**(2) Write Specific Logic Code**
+**(2) Write Business Logic Code**

-Go to the `internal/service` directory, open the `teacher.go` file, and write specific logic code under the `Login` method function.
+Go to the `internal/service` directory, open the `teacher.go` file, and write business logic code under the `Login` method function.
 For example, you can include code to validate passwords and generate tokens.

 > [!tip] In manually added custom API interfaces, you may need to perform data CRUD operations (also known as DAO CRUD).
 These DAO CRUD code sections can be generated automatically without manual coding.
 Click to view <a href="/public-doc?id=%f0%9f%94%b9generating-and-using-dao-crud-code" target="_blank">Generating and Using dao CRUD Code</a> instructions.